tpm2-software/tpm2-pkcs11/docs/INITIALIZING.md

 that one can associate subsequent commands to.
 Again, to create N > 1 slots, just run this command N times.

+### Transient Primary Keys

+By default, and suitable for most users, primary keys are persistent objects in TPM non-volatile memory.
+However, under certain situations, one may wish to use a transient primary key.
+The upside is that this consumes no non-volatile memory in the TPM.
+So this would be suitable in situations where all NV space is consumed.
+The downside is that initialization of the token will be slower and that it requires authentication to the owner hierarchy. `tpm2_ptool` commands that need to leverage a transient primary object have been augmented to take the `--hierarchy-auth` option to supply this.
+However, token initialization will need this in tools consuming the pkcs11 library.
+This can be supplied via the environment variable `TPM2_PKCS11_OWNER_AUTH`.

 ### Step 2 - Creating a Token

 After creating a slot or slots, now one needs to create a token.
 This is accomplished with the `addtoken` command for `tpm2-ptool`,